yet-another-static-site-generator/yass/docs/extending.md

 ## <a name="communication"></a>Communication between YASS and modules

-At this moment here is only one way communication between the program and modules, by environment variables.
-Before running modules in *pre* hook YASS is setting environment variable `YASSFILE` with full path to currently modified file.
+There are two ways for communication between the program and modules.
+- By environment variables: Before running modules in *pre* hook YASS is setting environment variable `YASSFILE` with full path to currently modified file.
 Before running module in *post* hook YASS is setting environment variable `YASSFILE` with full path to result file.
   Additionally, modules have access to all other environment variables currently set.
 For example to `YASSDIR` or `APPDIR` if you use AppImage version of the program.
+- By pipes: When the program starts the module, the program grabs input and output of the module.
+Here is available very simple API to manipulate then template tags.
+To use it, module should just send proper command to default output and listen to the program's response on default input.

 <a href="#top">^ Top</a>

+## <a name="api"></a>API informations

+- gettag [tagname] - this API command sent to the program, returns value of `tagname` tag.
+If selected tag is the simple tag, then the program immediately value of selected tag.
+If selected tag is composite tag then the program first send amount of the values of the tag and then each value for this tag.
+If tag with selected name does not exists, the program will inform the module about it.
+- edittag [tagname] (tagindex) [tagvalue] - this API command sent to the program, sets new value for selected tag.
+If selected tag is the simple tag, then variable `tagindex` is not needed (example: `edittag name newname`).
+  When selected tag is the composite tag, then variable `tagindex` is required.
+  Index range for the composite tags starts from 1.
+If YASS properly modify the value of the tag, it will send to module answer `Success`.
+If there will be any problem with modification, then the program will send the information what was wrong.
+- During *start* and *end* *hooks* there are available only global tags from `site.cfg` file.
+During *pre* and *post* *hooks* you can manipulate with page tags either.
+- Whole command must be one line command, it can't contains new line symbols.

+<a href="#top">^ Top</a>

 ## <a name="example"></a>Example module

-This is very small example of module, which show name of currently processed file.
+This is very small example of module, which show name of currently processed file, then show value of tag "Name", then set second value of tag "news" and at the end show all values of the tag "news".

     #!/bin/sh

     echo "Now processing: $YASSFILE"
+    # get value for tag "Name"
+    echo "gettag Name"
+    # read value of the tag "Name"
+    read name
+    # print value of the tag
+    echo "$name"
+    # set value of tag "Name" to "NewName"
+    echo "edittag Name NewName"
+    # read result of the operation
+    echo "Result:$result"
+    # set second value of tag "news" to "NewSite2"
+    echo "edittag news 2 NewSite2"
+    # get result of operation and print it
+    read result of the operation
+    echo "Result:$result"
+    # get all values for composite tag "news"
+    echo "gettag news"
+    # read how many values this tag have
+    read amount
+    # read and print values of the tag
+    for (( i=1; i<=$amount; i++ ))
+    do
+      read newvalue
+      echo "$newvalue"
+    done

 Save it as `showname.sh` file, give it permissions to run `chmod 744 showname.sh` and put it in `modules/pre` directory in selected site project.
+Additionally, you been need to add or to `site.cfg` or to markdown file the composite tag `news` with at least 2 values.
+For example in `site.cfg`:

+    news = []
+    news = first news
+    news = second news
+    news = last news

 <a href="#top">^ Top</a>